-"Unlike nuclear weapons, which require rare materials and complex engineering, biological and chemical weapons can be developed at a comparatively low cost."
+"Unlike nuclear weapons, which require rare materials and complex engineering, biological and chemical weapons can be developed at low cost..."

 What are key factors affecting risk levels?

-- Global frameworks controlling research on chemical or biological weapons including revised strategic trade controls on potentially sensitive dual-purpose goods, technology and materials, biological and chemical safety and security measures, as well as an ongoing commitment and capacity to enforce disarmament and arms control conventions.
+- Global frameworks controlling research on chemical and biological weapons, including revised strategic trade controls and potentially sensitive dual-purpose goods, technology and materials; biological and chemical safety and security measures; and an ongoing commitment and capacity to abide by disarmament and arms control conventions.

-- The number of laboratories researching potential pandemic pathogens for military or civilian purposes, and the public availability of dangerous information circulating for scientific purposes.
+- The unknown number of laboratories researching potential pandemic pathogens for military and civilian purposes, along with the public availability of dangerous information circulating for scientific purposes.

-- Lack of public health preparedness in quickly tackling any potential outbreak of a pathogen release or even a pandemic in order to avoid massive harm to populations.
+- COVID-19 has revealed the lack of meaningful health prevention and preparedness to address biological threats.
+Only rapid countermeasures will effectively curb any potential outbreak of a pathogen release or even a pandemic to avoid massive harm and economic disruption to populations.